qutas/egh455_gui_example/INSTRUCTIONS.md

 ```

 #### Using the Python GUI Class
-First, copy the python template (`gui_template.py`) to act as your program, and name it something like `application.py`, making sure that the Python GUI class that was created earlier exists in the same folder:
+First, copy the code snippet below to be your program, and name the new file something like `application.py`, making sure that the Python GUI class that was created earlier exists in the same folder:
 ```py
 from PyQt5 import QtWidgets
 from FILENAME import Ui_MainWindow